French fries: Belgian–French dispute

-From the Belgian standpoint, the popularity of the term "french fries" is explained as "French gastronomic hegemony" into which the cuisine of Belgium was assimilated, because of a lack of understanding coupled with a shared language and geographic proximity of the countries.
+From the Belgian standpoint, the popularity of the term "French fries" is explained as "French gastronomic hegemony" into which the cuisine of Belgium was assimilated, because of a lack of understanding coupled with a shared language and geographic proximity of the countries.
 The Belgian journalist Jo Gérard claimed that a 1781 family manuscript recounts that potatoes were deep-fried prior to 1680 in the Meuse valley, as a substitute for frying fish when the rivers were frozen.
 Gérard never produced the manuscript that supports this claim, and "the historical value of this story is open to question".
-In any case, it is unrelated to the later history of the french fry, as the potato did not arrive in the region until around 1735; furthermore, given 18th-century economic conditions: "it is absolutely unthinkable that a peasant could have dedicated large quantities of fat for cooking potatoes.
+In any case, it is unrelated to the later history of the French fry, as the potato did not arrive in the region until around 1735; furthermore, given 18th-century economic conditions: "it is absolutely unthinkable that a peasant could have dedicated large quantities of fat for cooking potatoes.
 At most they were sautéed in a pan".

 Global use

 Belgium

-Fries are very popular in Belgium, where they are known as frieten (in Flemish) or frites (in Belgian French), and the Netherlands, where among the working classes they are known as patat in the north and, in the south, friet(en).
-In Belgium, fries are sold in shops called friteries (French), frietkot/frituur (Flemish), snackbar (Dutch in The Netherlands) or Fritüre/Frittüre (German).
+Fries are very popular in Belgium, where they are known as frieten (in Flemish) or frites (in Belgian French), and the Netherlands, where they are known as patat in the north and, in the south, friet(en).
+In Belgium, fries are sold in shops called frietkot/frituur (Flemish), friteries (French), Fritüre/Frittüre (German) or snackbar (Dutch in The Netherlands).
 They are served with a large variety of Belgian sauces and eaten either on their own or with other snacks.
-Traditionally fries are served in a cornet de frites (French), patatzak/frietzak/fritzak (Dutch/Flemish), or Frittentüte (German), a white cardboard cone, then wrapped in paper, with a spoonful of sauce (often mayonnaise) on top.
+Traditionally, fries are served in a cornet de frites (French), patatzak/frietzak/fritzak (Dutch/Flemish), or Frittentüte (German), a white cardboard cone, then wrapped in paper, with a spoonful of sauce (often mayonnaise) on top.

 France

 In France and other French-speaking countries, fried potatoes are formally pommes de terre frites, but more commonly pommes frites ("fried apples"), patates frites, or simply frites.
-The words aiguillettes ("needle-ettes") or allumettes ("matchsticks") are used when the french fries are very small and thin.
-One enduring origin story holds that french fries were invented by street vendors on the Pont Neuf bridge in Paris in 1789, just before the outbreak of the French Revolution.
+The words aiguillettes ("needle-ettes") or allumettes ("matchsticks") are used when the French fries are very small and thin.
+One enduring origin story holds that French fries were invented by street vendors on the Pont Neuf bridge in Paris in 1789, just before the outbreak of the French Revolution.
 However, a reference exists in France from 1775 to "a few pieces of fried potato" and to "fried potatoes".
 Eating potatoes for sustenance was promoted in France by Antoine-Augustin Parmentier, but he did not mention fried potatoes in particular.
 A note in a manuscript in U.S. president Thomas Jefferson's hand (circa 1801–1809) mentions "Pommes de terre frites à cru, en petites tranches" ("Potatoes deep-fried while raw, in small slices").
 The recipe almost certainly comes from his French chef, Honoré Julien.

 The thick-cut fries are called pommes Pont-Neuf or simply pommes frites (about 10 mm); thinner variants are pommes allumettes (matchstick potatoes; about 7 mm), and pommes paille (potato straws; 4 mm).
 Pommes gaufrettes are waffle fries.
-A popular dish in France is steak frites, which is steak accompanied by thin french fries.
+A popular dish in France is steak frites, which is steak accompanied by thin French fries.